 Ensure that any density increases and/or bonuses take into account all issues into consideration, including water, wastewater, neighborhood surroundings, access, traffic, utilities, history, etc.

-Establish a commercial district on properties on properties associated with the NM 599/I-25 Interchange and Santa Fe Downs.
+Establish a commercial district on properties on properties associated with the NM 599/I-25 Interchange and Eagle Ridge formerly known as the Santa Fe Downs.

 Establish community pathways and equestrian trails along existing road network to connect with existing and planned regional trail systems, open space and community facilities.